- Home

 Can my "ballot name" be different than the name on my voter registration?

-- Yes, but the last name must be the same as the last name on the voter registration record.
-A ballot name can include a nickname, however, the last name must match the last name on the voter registration record.
+- Your ballot name can include a nickname, however, the last name must match the last name on your voter registration record.

 - If you recently changed your name and it's not showing in the online filing module, please wait a day and allow time for the change to process.